 - Indicate the amount of time needed to conduct the research.

 - Provide an estimate of funds required by federal fiscal year (Oct.
 1 – Sept.
 30).
 If applicable, clearly note the days of ship and class of ship required, but do NOT include this information in your budget estimates.

 - Include a short one- to two-page CV for each principal investigator (PI).

 - Include complete contact information for each PI, including phone number and email address.

 Animal use requirements should be taken into consideration when submitting pre-proposals.
 Proposals can NOT be funded until all animal use documentation, permits and protocols are received by the Program Officer and approved.
 Some of this documentation can take months to acquire, so investigators need to plan ONR proposal submissions accordingly.

-Electronic submission of pre-proposals is strongly encouraged – use this link to our secure, Web-based online document submission area.
+Electronic submission of pre-proposals is strongly encouraged.
+Please send them directly to Michael Weise at firstname.lastname@example.org.
 We will accept pre-proposals at any time throughout the year, but we strongly encourage interested scientists to adhere to our annual target date for the MMB program.